mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 - [Migrate `makeStyles` to emotion](#migrate-makestyles-to-emotion)
 - [Troubleshooting](#troubleshooting)

-> 🛎 always create small commit on any changes to help the migration goes smoother.
+> 💡 Prefer to create small commits on any changes to help the migration goes smoother.
 > Please check [Troubleshooting](#troubleshooting) section, if you encounter any issue or [create an issue](https://github.com/mui-org/material-ui/issues/new?assignees=&labels=status%3A+needs+triage&template=1.bug.md) with this title format `[Migration] Summary of your issue`.

-## **Update React & TypeScript version**
+### Update React & TypeScript version

 - The minimum supported version of **React** was increased from v16.8.0 to v17.0.0.
 - The minimum supported version of **TypeScript** was increased from v3.2 to v3.5.